MihaiAC/apollo-job-board-api/Readme.md

 1. How are errors handled here?
 In Strawberry + FastAPI I would get pretty ok errors by default (not too informative, not too short, just right).
 With this stack do I need to explicitly check every error and return a human readable version of it?

+2. How to init db with some dummy data on load?
+Read something about "seed".

 ## References

 1. [Prisma + Apollo minimal example](https://www.prisma.io/apollo).